gatsbyjs/gatsby/docs/docs/reference/gatsby-cli.md

 ### `develop`

-Runs a development server that reflects changes you make to your source code in the browser.
+Compiles and serves a development build of your site that reflects your source code changes in the browser in real time.
 Should be run from the root of your project.

 ```shell
 gatsby develop